vasylmytko/TenorTrialTask/README.md

 Responsible for fetching data from endpoints and local storages.

 #### Presentation
 Contains all the code related to UI.
-The MVVM architecture is used for binding views with the view models.
+The MVVM architecture is used for binding views with models.

 #### Composition Root
 All the logic related to linking modules is located in SceneDelegate because of the small number of screens in the project.